Samsung Galaxy S20 Ultra vs. Galaxy S20 Plus: Which should you buy?

 The Galaxy S20 Ultra vs. the Plus might be the most interesting, and most confusing, comparison of any Android smartphone in 2020.
 They may be technically part of the same phone lineup, but there are really big differences between the two.
 The core specs and capabilities are the same, but you'll find notable differences in size, cameras and price.

 The best way to start off this comparison is to go through all of the elements that are shared between the Galaxy S20+ and S20 Ultra — because there are many.
 The core specs and features are shared, from the Snapdragon 865 platform, 12GB of RAM and 128GB of storage at the core of it all, down to the hardware features like wireless charging, microSD support, speakers and 5G networking.

 Both phones have the exact same software experience, features, and day-to-day functionality, so it's tough to notice the differences between the two.
 Even the screens, though they're different sizes, are very close — 6.7 versus 6.9 inches — and have the exact same resolution, refresh rate, and quality.
-That's great because these displays are wonderful.
+And that's great, because these displays are wonderful.

 |Category||Galaxy S20+||Galaxy S20 Ultra|